CleverCloud/documentation/README.md

 # Clever Cloud Documentation

-This is a Hugo project with a theme called "Hextra" added a module..</p>
+This is a Hugo project with a theme called "Hextra" added as a Hugo module.

 ## See deployed Documentation